Displays without borders

 OLCD enables borderless displays

 FlexEnable has developed a complementary flexible display technology, known as Organic LCD (OLCD).
-OLCD is cost-effectively scalable to large sizes, and makes use of existing supply chains, keep implementation and production costs low.
+OLCD is cost-effectively scalable to large sizes, and makes use of existing supply chains, keeping implementation and production costs low.
 OLCD is made possible by the use of organic transistors built directly onto plastic sheets, in place of the usual silicon built directly on glass.
 These organic transistors are incredibly flexible – they can be folded down to a few hundred microns without affecting them.

 By exploiting this unique mechanical property of organic electronics, it is possible to make displays of any size almost completely borderless by folding the borders.

 OLCD brings huge value not only in conformable and shapeable displays in smart home, automotive and beyond, but also in flat-display applications like notebooks where borderless means bigger displays for the same sized notebook.

 For more information on OLCD, please get in touch with us at email@example.com.